wp-plugins/wp-plugin-info-card/readme.txt

 * readme.txt update + admin page documentation update

 = 1.5 =
-* Shortcode can now be displayed everywhere in the page (content/widget) because JS & CSS are loaded via a global var.
+* Shortcode may now be displayed everywhere in the page (content/widget) because JS & CSS are loaded via a global var.
 * Ajaxify dashboard widget.
 * Fix bug on saving empty plugin list with deactivated dashboard widget
 * New param added to specify transient life time